Isolate your resolution and perform the correct activity to achieve your goal.

 Don’t eat like a runner.

-They eat more fruit, breads and pasta to support their extreme level of cardio activity.
+They eat more fruit, bread and pasta to support their extreme level of cardio activity.

 Don’t eat like a powerlifter